JamFox/quartz.jamfox.dev/content/How the World Thinks.md

 > The past is vividly present to the Chinese in a way that is astonishing to foreigners.
 Although it is probably not true that the Chinese premier Zhou Enlai told Richard Nixon in 1972 that it was 'too early to say' what the impact of the 1789 French Revolution was, the story stuck because it accurately reflected something about China's long view of history.

-## Conclusion
+## Metaphysics

 > As we have seen, the Buddha, like Confucius, was explicitly not concerned with ultimate questions of metaphysics, reflecting a fault line that runs through the world's philosophical traditions.
 David Hall and Roger Ames describe this as the difference between 'truth-seekers' and 'way-seekers'.
 Western philosophy is characteristically truth-seeking.
 It seeks to describe the basic structure of reality, logic, language, the mind.
 One example of this is the Western emphasis on science for science's sake.
-For truth-seekers, disinterested learning is the best kind, while for way-seekers to be disinterested is as nonsensical as driving a car
+For truth-seekers, disinterested learning is the best kind, while for way-seekers to be disinterested is as nonsensical as driving a car without caring where you end up.

 > Philosophy in the West has always aspired to be more of a science: rigorous, precise, describing reality as it is.
-In the East it is
+In the East it is more of an art of living.

 ## Time

 > His indigenous friends talk less of time or place independently but more of located events.
-The key temporal question is not 'When did this happen?' but 'How is this related to other
+The key temporal question is not 'When did this happen?' but 'How is this related to other events?''
+> That word 'related' is important.
+Time and space have become theoretical abstractions in modern physics, but in human culture they are concrete realities.
+Nothing exists purely as a point on a map or a moment in time: everything stands in relation to everything else.
+So to understand time and space in oral philosophical traditions we have to see them less as abstract concepts in metaphysical theories and more as living conceptions, part and parcel of a broader way of understanding the world, one that is rooted in relatedness.
+Hirini Kaa says that 'the key underpinning of Māori thought is kinship, the connectedness between humanity, between one another, between the natural environment'.
+He sees this as a form of spirituality.
+'The ocean wasn't just water, it wasn't something for us to be afraid of or to utilise as a commodity, but became an ancestor deity, Tangaroa.
+Every living thing has a life force.'

 > In Chinese thought, wisdom and truth are timeless, and we don't need to go forward to learn, only to hold on to what we already have.
 As the nineteenth-century Scottish sinologist James Legge put it, Confucius did not think his purpose was 'to announce any new truths, or to initiate any new economy.
 It was to prevent what had previously been known from being lost.